iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 Gaussian structure in the latent summary space, while not directly affecting the quality of the posterior estimation ensured by the standard NPE loss <d-cite key="schmitt_detecting_2024"></d-cite>.
-At inference time, the learned embedding network can then used to detect misspecification for unseen, e.g., observed, data points.
+At inference time, the learned embedding network can then be used to detect misspecification for unseen, e.g., observed, data points.

 This approach is adaptable to diverse data types and does not require explicit knowledge of the true data-generating process.
 Additionally, it is amortized, i.e., it can be applied to new observed data without re-training because the training does not depend on
-$x_o$.
+$\mathbf{x}_o$.
 However, its performance depends on the design of the summary network and the choice of divergence metric.
 While effective for detecting misspecification, it does not directly correct for it, instead providing insights for iterative simulator refinement.

 For the SIR weekend delay example, practitioners could apply embedding-based detection to summary statistics (mean, median, maximum, day of maximum, day when half of cumulative infections reached, and autocorrelation) or train an unconditional normalizing flow over these statistics.
 Both approaches would quantitatively flag the observed data as out-of-distribution, signaling that the simulator fails to capture systematic patterns present in real epidemic data.

 Beyond the embedding-based approach described above, another practical option for detection is to learn the marginal distribution $p(\mathbf{x})$ directly using density